1930 UK & Ireland Greyhound Racing Year

-The 1930 UK & Ireland Greyhound Racing Year was the fifth year of greyhound racing in the United Kingdom and Ireland.
+The 1930 UK & Ireland Greyhound Racing Year was the fifth year of greyhound racing in the United Kingdom and the fourth year of greyhound racing in Ireland.

 Summary

 Mick the Miller now trained by Sidney Orton successfully defended his English Greyhound Derby title and in the process propelled greyhound racing into a boom period that would last for over thirty years.
 A crowd of 50,000 witnessed the brindle dog win the 1930 English Greyhound Derby at White City Stadium on 28 June.

 Following the Derby win, he then won the Cesarewitch at West Ham Stadium over the longer distance of 600 yards and the Welsh Greyhound Derby at White City Stadium, Cardiff, winning the final by ten lengths in a new track and national record of 29.55.
 His season ended when he finished lame during the Laurels, a new event introduced at Wimbledon Stadium.
 The total annual attendance across the country for 1930 increased to 17,119,120 from 15,855,162 (in 1929), a fourth consecutive annual increase.